Today's Cerberus

 Today's Cerberus (今日のケルベロス, Kyō no Kerberos) is a Japanese manga series by Ato Sakurai.
-It has been serialized in Square Enix's monthly manga magazine Monthly Shōnen Gangan since January 2014.
+It has been serialized in Square Enix's monthly manga magazine Monthly Shōnen Gangan from January 22, 2014 to May 11, 2018.
 Yen Press acquired the license for an English release in April 2015.

 Plot

 Chiaki Mikado was bitten as a child by a mythical creature known as Cerberus which caused him to lose a piece of his soul.
 Eight years later he finds little joy in life, and is surprised one day when the Cerberus returns offering to help.
 Chiaki soon discovers that the creature is made up of three very different personalities that share the same body.
 Kuro really wants to make him happy, Shirogane shows a tsundere side, and Roze is quiet and possibly in love with him.
 As the story progresses Chiaki learns more about the three who want to help him.